Youth marketing: Formats

-Targeting the demographic
+Strategies

+Youth trends, according to Professor Frank Biocca of the New Jersey Institute of Technology, are part of an environment pertaining to information regarding youth marketing rapidly evolving and interconnecting with the advances in technology alongside content quality.
+Besides word-of-mouth interaction, marketing can easily be seen through new media formats such as social networking, allowing youth marketing to occur on a multi-sensory level.

 Social status and brand loyalty

 Products and brands with Social Power encompass the notion that “Corporate cool hunters are searching for teens that have the respect, trust, and admiration of their friends.”
 The American Psychological Association said, “Advertisers understand the teen's desire to be "cool," and manipulate it to sell their wares, a concept that's been offered to marketers by psychologists including James McNeal.
 Marketers assume a silent role as manipulators and the role they manage to play is not only in the purchases of teens but also in the social statuses of teens.
 A key aspect to youth marketing or any targeted demographic marketing is that these products are supposed to fulfill the needs or desires of the consumer.
 A large portion of sales promotion is dedicated to accomplishing this.
 However, according to Ainsworth Anthony Bailey of University of Toledo in "The Interplay of Social Influence and Nature of Fulfillment: Effects on Consumer Attitudes," not much of this research has focused on non-fulfillment of promotional promises which in turn, breaks the trust of the consumer and hurts the entire image of the brand and its product.

 The role of brand loyalty and/or belonging to a brand becomes a primary act for the young consumers.
 Promotion is always positive; commodities are presented as the road to happiness.
 In short, advertising uses existing values and symbols rather than reflecting them.
 Child psychologist Allen Kanner states that “The problem, is that marketers manipulate that attraction, encouraging teens to use materialistic values to define who they are and aren't.”
 It's key that we acknowledge the need for teens to not only identify but to let the brand identify them.
-It's what feeds into the notion that Marketing and Branding effects teen consumerism.
+It's what feeds into the notion that Marketing and Branding affects teen consumerism.
 Salancik & Pfeffer's (1978) Social information processing theory addresses mechanisms by which peers influence individuals' behavior and attitudes.
 According to this theory, social information consists of comments and observations made by people whose views an individual considers relevant.
 The literature on social influence suggests that this could impact consumers' perceptions.

 The role of brand loyalty is the notion of a consumer preferring to buy a specific branded product in favour over another.
 This is becoming to play an important role in a consumers purchase behaviour.
 Celebrities who hold expertise and trustworthiness are typically used to positively promote a brand.
 The portrayal of celebrities through brand endorsed advertisements, result in the youth admiring them.